 - Truckee Donner Public Utility District – Truckee Donner Public Utility District serves the Town of Truckee and some surrounding areas with power from NV Energy.
 530-587-3896

 If you do not know who provides your electricity, contact the utility companies above.

-- County of Nevada Current Incident information web page – Info about transit, road closures, shelters, power outages, libraries, sandbags, snow load advisory for buildings, and more
+- County of Nevada Current Incident information web page – Info about transit, road closures, shelters, power outages, libraries, sand (no bags), snow load advisory for buildings, and more

 - Ready Nevada County Dashboard – activated for current incident information